prurigro/gnome-catgen/README.md

 ### Interactive Category Selection ###

-While configuration is primarily done by hand, running `gnome-catgen -c` or `gnome-catgen --choose-remaining` will begin iterating through the list of applications that aren't currently in a folder and let you choose where you would like them to go.
+While configuration is done primarily by hand, it's possible to iterate through the list of applications that aren't already in a folder category and select a category for each by running: 'gnome-catgen -c'

 In this mode you can do the following: